Sybal667/Myjurney/README.md

 # FAQ

-## Q1 — Can I Change The Train/Test Split Ratio?
+## Q1 — How do i  Change The Train/Test Split Ratio?

-Yes.

 Find: